 Usually attached to a fishing line, bobbers can serve several purposes.

-Advantages to using a bobber fishing setup include:
+The advantages to using a bobber fishing setup include:

 1. Fishing floats and bobbers suspend fishing bait at a predetermined depth.